pwendelboe/WinREPL/README.md

 The following commands are not yet implemented but on the Todo list:

 ```
-.dep [0/1]              Enable or disable NX-bit.
+.dep addr size [0/1]    Enable or disable NX-bit.
 .stack                  Dump current stack memory contents.
 .string data            Push a string onto the stack.
 .errno                  Get last error code in child process.
 ```

+Create a GitHub issue to request other commands.

 ### Other Todo
 As always happens, code is rushed and awful.